-The principal accounting policies applied in the preparation of the annual financial statements are set out below and are in accordance with IFRS® Accounting Standards.
+The principal accounting policies applied in the preparation of the annual financial statements are set out below and are in accordance with IFRS® Accounting Standards as issued by the International Accounting Standards Board.
 These policies have been consistently applied to all years presented, except for changes required by the mandatory adoption of new, revised IFRS® Accounting Standards and changes in accounting policy.